Phits/popalerts-test/README.md

 Be sure to run npm install.

-You will need to change the IP address in Gruntfile.js to qa mobile locally.
+You will need to change the IP address in Gruntfile.js to run locally and qa mobile.

 Use "grunt" to serve local.